Golf Tutorials

 The Big One: Reshafting

 The shaft is the engine of the golf club.
 Putting a new, modern shaft into an older clubhead can be transformative.
 Over the years, you may find your swing speed has changed, and the shafts that once suited you are now either too whippy or too stiff.
-Let's see an example with what's actually happen:
+Let's see an example of what's actually happening:

-• You buy a set when you were learning and were told to get a "regular" flex shaft.
+• You bought a set when you were learning and were told to get a "regular" flex shaft.

-• Over the past five years you got more experienced and increased your club head speed, and now you hit everything high and to the left without even wanting too.
+• Over the past five years you got more experienced and increased your club head speed, and now you hit everything high and to the left without even wanting to.

 Having a reshaft process can solve some of those issues.
 You can even switch from steel to graphite, to absorb more vibrations from the club's impact, as an example.
 However, this is also where costs can start to add up quickly, so you need to weigh the price of a full reshaft against the cost of a newer set of clubs.

-Reading the Signs: When a Fitting Might Just Won’t Work
+Reading the Signs: When a Fitting Might Just Not Work

 As great as retrofitting can be, there comes a point of diminishing returns.
 Sometimes, you have to admit that technology has moved on and your money is better spent on an upgrade.

 This matters mainly for your irons and wedges.
 The grooves on the clubface are what grips the golf ball to generate spin.
 As you play and practice, those grooves wear down.
-Once they're shallow or damaged, your shots (specially from the rough) will launch higher with a lot less spin.
-Hitting into well-defended greens suddenly gets very difficult without this kind-of spin.
-You can try buying tools and accessories that restore and sharpen the existing grooves as a temporary fix but this often causes more harm to the club than a real-improvement, and don't last much between shots.
+Once they're shallow or damaged, your shots (especially from the rough) will launch higher with a lot less spin.
+Hitting into well-defended greens suddenly gets very difficult without this kind of spin.
+You can try buying tools and accessories that restore and sharpen the existing grooves as a temporary fix but this often causes more harm to the club than a real improvement, and doesn't last long.

-• Forgiveness: Modern clubheads (specially drivers and fairway woods) have an astronomically higher Moment of Inertia (MOI), which means the club is much more stable and resists twisting on off-center hits.
-A mishit with a driver from 2008 could be a disastrous slice but with a modern club, a far less punishing a fade that stays in play.
+• Forgiveness: Modern clubheads (especially drivers and fairway woods) have a significantly higher Moment of Inertia (MOI), which means the club is much more stable and resists twisting on off-center hits.
+A mishit with a driver from 2008 could be a disastrous slice but with a modern club, it's a far less punishing fade that stays in play.

-• Better Sweet Spot and Lower Spin Conditions: The designs are optimized to launch a ball with more speed and lower spin, which is the perfect mix for producing some crazy far distance among all club makers.
+• Better Sweet Spot and Lower Spin Conditions: The designs are optimized to launch a ball with more speed and lower spin, which is the perfect mix for producing far distances.
 Simply adding a modern fitting into an old club may not bring those game-changing perks since you'll be limited to outdated design.
-So to summarize, you can put a brand new engine on a 20+-year-old car... maybe that will improve performance, it's very probable, but it still won't beat the safety and performance improvements other new updated car models may bring.
+So to summarize, you can put a brand new engine on a 20-year-old car... maybe that will improve performance, but it still won't beat the safety and performance improvements newer models may bring.

 You can get your old driver fitted, yes.
-But the gains you’ll see will not be at the same level than a new, or a slightly "newer", driver.
+But the gains you’ll see will not be at the same level as a new, or even a slightly newer, driver.

 Putting it All on the Balance

 This calls for a conversation to work out a new perspective.
-Lets imagine a situation where reshafting lets say...
-7 irons will cost you around US $40 for the shaft plus another US$10 for the actual replacement or regripping that's needed afterwards (if doing it by your own), if instead, you choose a pro it'll be probably cost more, so lets go with our option: it makes up to U$350, right?
-The question is: For an additional U$100 or U$200 it'll be worth getting yourself an even bigger upgrade by getting instead a whole set of far better clubs at your local store?
+Let's imagine a situation where reshafting, let's say, 7 irons costs you around $40 for the shaft plus another $10 for the actual replacement or regripping that's needed afterward.
+If you choose a professional, it'll probably cost more, so let's go with our option: it totals about $350, right?
+The question is: For an additional $100 or $200, would it be worth getting yourself an even bigger upgrade by purchasing a whole set of far better clubs at your local store?

 You must weigh what changes are truly worth the dollars invested.
 Sometimes, doing it all will put your expenses on a cost that starts rivaling some premium options on the secondary market.
 A fitter should be very honest and upfront with you regarding these costs involved.